During which phase of meiosis does crossing-over occur? | Channels for Pearson+

 1

-Identify that crossing-over, the exchange of genetic material between homologous chromosomes, occurs during Prophase I of Meiosis I. This process increases genetic diversity.
+Learn about the phases of meiosis I: Meiosis I includes prophase I, metaphase I, anaphase I, and telophase I. Each phase has distinct events that contribute to genetic diversity and reduction of chromosome number.

-Recognize that during Prophase I, homologous chromosomes pair up in a process called synapsis, forming structures known as tetrads, where crossing-over takes place.
+Focus on prophase I: During prophase I, homologous chromosomes pair up in a process called synapsis.
+This pairing forms structures known as tetrads, which are crucial for genetic recombination.

+Explore crossing-over: Crossing-over is the exchange of genetic material between non-sister chromatids of homologous chromosomes.
+This occurs during prophase I and leads to genetic variation in the resulting gametes.

+Recognize the significance of crossing-over: The genetic recombination resulting from crossing-over is essential for evolution and adaptation, as it increases genetic diversity within a population.

 Watch next